- In a recent study, 92% of the respondents reported that they will recommend aloe vera juice to a friend or relative. Why?

 Aloe vera can also interact with sevoflurane (used as anesthesia during surgery) and warfarin (used as a blood thinner).

 There are numerous other drugs aloe vera interacts with (56).

 It’s unsafe for pregnant or breastfeeding women, so avoid use.
-Aloe vera must also be avoided for children below 12 years of age.
+Aloe vera must also be avoided in children below 12 years of age.

-And if you are wondering where to buy the ideal aloe vera juice, we have it covered too.
+And if you are wondering where to buy the ideal aloe vera juice, we have it covered.

 – Patanjali Aloe Vera Juice

-- You might also want to check out Baidyanath Aloe Vera Juice.
+You might also want to check Baidyanath Aloe Vera Juice.

 Expert’s Answers for Readers Questions

 Which of the two is better – colored or decolorized aloe vera juice?

 As per studies, purified and decolorized aloe vera juice is the better option.
 Unpurified or colored aloe vera juice contains anthraquinone, which can cause side effects.
 Hence, while shopping, check for the following statements on the label